grimme-lab/CENSO/README.rst

 * ORCA > version 4.1

-Furter information (will be ordered later on):
+Further information (will be ordered later on):

 * the file .censorc can be used in the current working directory and will be preferred to the global configuration file in ~/.censorc